kigero/spotify-playlist-import/Readme.md

 # Spotify Playlist Import

-A half-assed application to convert a list of files sorted by folder in to Spotify playlists.
+A half-assed application to convert a list of local sorted files in to Spotify playlists.

 ## Why?